tranhelen/tranhelen/_posts/2014-01-18-the-future-of-ui.md

 	<figcaption class="inline">Clear's discoverable copy inspires and serves as a small reward for a hard day's work</figcaption>
 </figure>

-In the tech world where solid competition pops up on a daily basis, convincing a user that they *want* to use your product is key.
+In the tech world where solid competition pops up on a daily basis, convincing a user they *want* to use your product is key.
 By using sound, animation and copy Designers can endue delight into interfaces providing users with opportunities to build attachments to our products.
 While we can learn a lot from our science-fiction dreams, we need to understand how to connect deeper with our users.

 The future of interface design isn’t a dream from the 90s.
 The future of interface design is about emotional awareness; connecting us with products the way we connect with each other.